RaspiRepo/Android-MyLocation/README.md

 # Location-Reporter

 Android mobile app which will get present GPS location of device and broadcast location details to configured server.
-Server python script code is uploaded in another repository.
+Server script "GPS-location-Service.py" code is uploaded in another repository.

 # Steps